 - addressing their relationship with money

-A financial coach works with clients to set up a financial plan, and then helps them stick to it (without necessarily selling financial products).
-They are typically able to address a variety of financial challenges and questions, ranging from budgeting and debt management, to retirement planning and investment education.
+A financial coach works with clients to set up a financial plan and then helps them stick to it (without necessarily selling financial products).
+They are typically able to address a variety of financial challenges and questions.
+This can range from budgeting and debt management to retirement planning and investment education.
 Money coaches provide strong accountability and motivation for those looking to take control of their personal finances.

 Why do you need a financial coach?

-A financial coach is not only skilled in financial planning, but they are also experienced in working to understand their clients’ existing relationship with money and financial security.
+A financial coach is not only skilled in financial planning, but they are also experienced in working to understand their clients’ existing relationships with money and financial security.